l7mp/stunner/doc/AUTH.md

 come with a limited validity.
 Configuring `longterm` authentication may be more complex though, since credentials must be dynamically generated for each session and properly returned to clients.

-To implement this mode, STUNner adopts [auth handlers](https://pkg.go.dev/github.com/pion/turn/v2#GenerateLongTermCredentials) from [Pion TURN](https://pkg.go.dev/github.com/pion/turn/v2).
+To implement this mode, STUNner adopts the [auth handlers](https://pkg.go.dev/github.com/pion/turn/v2#GenerateLongTermCredentials) from [Pion TURN](https://pkg.go.dev/github.com/pion/turn/v2).
 In particular, the username is a UNIX timestamp specifying the time at with the credential expires, and the password is a base-64 encoded string